cruiz328/PokeBowlsAreAwesome/README.md

 # PokeBowlsAreAwesome
-##Purpose
+#Purpose
--This app is a Third-Party API Work Day Scheduler, in which a user can see a basic 9am-5pm, add a note that presists on the page even after a reset when saved by clicking the corresponding button.
+This app is a Third-Party API Work Day Scheduler, in which a user can see a basic 9am-5pm, add a note that presists on the page even after a reset when saved by clicking the corresponding button.
-##Technology Used
+#Technology Used
 *HTML, *CSS, *JavaScript, *BootStrap *MD Bootstrap & *Google Fonts Website https://cruiz328.github.io/WhiskeyStraberries_WeatherDashboard/